 Bioengineered Organs Initiative

-The vision of the Bioengineered Organs Initiative is to save lives by increasing the amount of organs available to patients in need.
-The multi-disciplinary research team is designing, creating, and testing a new generation of long-term replacement organs engineered from a combination of bioprinted cellular and synthetic materials.
-This lifesaving technology has the potential to one day eliminate the current organ transplant waiting list.
+The Bioengineered Organs Initiative aims to save lives by increasing the number of organs available to patients in need.
+The multi-disciplinary research team designs, creates, and tests revolutionary, long-term replacement organs engineered from a combination of bio-printed materials, which are both cellular and synthetic.
+This lifesaving technology could eventually eliminate the current organ transplant waiting list.

-Collaborative research at Carnegie Mellon University in 3-D printing, tissue engineering, biomaterials, cellular mechanics, and artificial organs can support or replace diseased organs.
-These bioengineered organs can improve survival rates for the millions of patients with end-stage organ failure in the United States.
+Carnegie Mellon’s collaborative research includes 3-D printing, tissue engineering, biomaterials, cellular mechanics, and artificial organs that can support or replace diseased organs.
+These bioengineered organs can improve the survival rates of millions of patients suffering from end-stage organ failure in the United States.

-The Bioengineered Organs Initiative is the first formal next-generation research initiative run by the Accelerator, and is currently incubated within the Accelerator.
+The Bioengineered Organs Initiative is the first formal, next-generation research initiative directed by and incubated within the Accelerator.